max124125/The-Mini/README.md

 New Board layout below:
 Old SKR board on the left (raspberry pi and 5v supply fit overtop of the board), Micro4 Fly board on the bottom right (even with the pi above and 5v supply they are combined smaller)
  <img src="https://github.com/user-attachments/assets/719a5bcc-975b-4a67-8148-b453d1f82efc" width="347"/>

-SOFTWARE Testing
-Software Proofs:
+Testing Proofs:
 -Pi zero runs klipper-mainsail without issue.
 -X, Y, Z axis all move and endstops work
 -Z axis needed 0.3amp to run reliably and not skip steps, however, would overheat to +50C in 30 seconds of running.
 Current solution has been to diable stepper whenever it is not moving (and due to the lead screw the axis wont fall) this has stopped overheating, as the Z-axis only runs for less than 1% of any given print.
 -Peltier module works for the bed works and heats up reliably

 Issues/Untested:
 -SSD1306 screen not tested
+-Encoder Not tested
+-Hotend not tested (but will work)
+-5v power supply not tested
+-Extruder